At Emery Little we are committed to protecting and respecting your privacy.

 Information may be transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information that passes between us, and you should consider the risk of this.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

-If you use our contact for, none of the data supplied will be stored by our website.
-You will need to check a box to send us the email, so that we can use your data, but only to answer your specific query.
+If you use our contact form, none of the data supplied will be stored by our website.

 Use of ‘cookies’